Andrew Thomas makes his debut for us with a cracking article about wind, England, and technical footballers.

 – Fabio Capello

 The book demonstrated some research conducted on wind speeds comparing three cities in England (Manchester, Birmingham, London) with three cities in Italy (Milan, Turin, Rome) and found that the average wind speed was 50% higher in the UK, particularly during the autumn/winter football season.
+You wouldn’t usually think that the findings of a handheld anemometer would make much difference to a game of football, but many elite coaches would disagree.

 And I think I forgot about much of this until quite recently when Jurgen Klopp made reference to the weather: